 Describe the methodological approach you will employ to carry out your proposed research.

-I will look at how the Federal Communications Commission make decisions with regards to its role in creating regulations to understand the philosophy behind their decision-making.
+I will look at how the Federal Communications Commission makes decisions with regards to its role in creating regulations to understand the philosophy behind their decision-making.

-I will also read research paper on the topics of millimeter-wave frequencies and their application in mobile communication to understand how it works.
+I will also read research papers on the topics of millimeter-wave frequencies and their application in mobile communication to understand some of the challenges and opportunities.

 I will read the plethora of Reply from different companies in industry to the Federal Communications Commission Notice of Inquiry to understand their concerns and aspirations with regards to the regulations of millimeter-wave frequencies.

-This will be done in tandem with continuous discussion with Professor Dennis Shasha and any experts I can get ahold of to solicit their advice.
+This will be done in tandem with continuous discussion with Professor Dennis Shasha and any experts I can get ahold of to solicit their advice, particularly at NYU Wireless (of which Prof Shasha is an associate director).

 Faculty Supervisor *